I Don’t Fix Marriages.

 for a New Kind of Family

-I guide you through the decisions that matter most: schedules, communication, transitions, and expectations with:
+I help you make important decisions about schedules, communication, transitions, and expectations with:

 Ready to sink your teeth into something that will help this minute?
 (I’ve felt that urgency, too.)